acionescu/og-node-standalone/README.md

 For now, a simple chat demo is implemented.
 Each server node can join the network and the clients connected to different nodes can talk to each other seamlessly.

-### Installing the node
+### Installing your own node

 * Download the [current distribution](https://github.com/acionescu/og-node-standalone/dist/ognode-dist.zip)
-* Unzip the archive to a preffered location
+* Unzip the archive to a preferred location

 ### Configuring the node

 By default, this node will connect to the [main node](https://segoia.net/ognode).

-To prevent it from joining the global network, or just make it connect to a custom network, edit the file `opengroups_node.json` as described below:
+To prevent it from joining the global network, or just make it connect to a custom network, edit the file `config/opengroups_node.json` as described below:

 In the `agents` section, find the following block: